 Payment.
 Be prepared to pay the full citation amount when you request an Administrative Hearing.
-Your payment will be refunded by check in the event that your appeal is successful at the Administrative Hearing level.
+Your payment will be refunded back to the original payment method in the event that your appeal is successful at the Administrative Hearing level.

 Assembly Bill 1228 (CVC40215b) allows the registered owner of a vehicle to request a hearing without payment of the parking penalty upon satisfactory proof of inability to pay the amount due.
 A Request for Hearing Waiver form, detailing income and expenses, must be completed and approved by the Adjudications Manager.
 The completed application must be received by our office within the 21-day deadline.
 Late applications will be denied.

 Decision.
 The hearing will be conducted by a trained Hearing Examiner employed by the University Police Department.
-In most cases the Hearing Examiner will personally deliver the results of the hearing once it has concluded.
+The Hearing Examiner will personally deliver the results of the hearing once it has concluded.
 Whether the hearing is conducted in person or by mail, you will receive a Notice of Disposition by mail with the hearing results.

 If you are not satisfied with the results of the Administrative Hearing, you may continue your appeal at the third and final level, Superior Court.